Ogba Zoo

 Ogba Zoo (also known as Ogba Zoo & Nature Park) is a state-owned zoological park located in Oko Central, Oredo Local Government Area in Benin City, of Edo State, Nigeria.

+The nature park was established in 1971 in a forest reserve in the Ogba District, four kilometers from the town center.

 The area covers 750 acres of land and water, and is home to local and other wild species, including primates, lions, giant tortoises, rock pythons, equine and antelope species.

 Information and Culture Minister Lai Mohammed described the zoo as one of Nigeria's top tourist destinations.

 Incidents

 On September 25, 2017, the zoo was attacked by gunmen who killed three policemen and abducted the zoo's director, Andy Ehanire.

 Beyond the attack incident, the zoo has moved to strengthen its security architecture through collaboration with relevant security outfits and agencies.
-It has ever since then, moved on to be a safe haven, receiving visitors and tourists from all over Nigeria.

-History

-Ogba Zoo was created in 1971 by the state government to promote conservation, education, and tourism in the region.
-The zoo was designed to showcase the rich biodiversity of Nigeria and provide a recreational space for the public.
-Over the years, the zoo has undergone significant developments and expansions, including the addition of new animal species and the establishment of a botanical garden.